Top MySQL DBA Interview Questions (Part 1)

 1. Why Are SQL Queries So Fundamental to Database Performance?

 This is the one question that a DBA should have an answer to.
 If they can’t answer this question, they’re unlikely to be a good candidate.

 After a MySQL server is set up and running, with many of the switches and dials set to use memory and play well with other services on the Linux server, queries remain an everyday challenge.
 Why is this?

 SQL queries are like little programs in and of themselves.
 They ask the database server to collect selections of records, cross-tabulate them with other collections of records, then sort them, and slice and dice them.
 All of this requires MySQL to build temporary tables, perform resource-intensive sorts, and then organize the output in nice bite-size chunks.

 Unfortunately, there are many ways to get the syntax and the results right, yet not do so efficiently.
 This might sound like a moot point, but with modern websites you may have 5000 concurrent users on your site, each hitting pages that have multiple queries inside them.

 What makes this an ongoing challenge is that websites are typically a moving target, with business requirements pushing new code changes all the time.
 New code means new queries, which pose ongoing risks to application stability.

-You can imagine that, if you had a phone book which you maintain and update, everytime you add or remove a name you also have to update the index.
+You can imagine that, if you had a phone book that you maintain and update, every time you add or remove a name you also have to update the index.
 That’s right, and the same goes for your relational database.

 Backups come in a few different flavors that the DBA should be familiar with.